biblius/hextacy/README.md

 - ### **clients**

   Contains structures implementing client specific behaviour such as connecting to and establishing connection pools with database, cache, smtp and http servers.
 All the connections made here are generally shared throughout the app with Arcs.
+Check out the [clients readme](./hextacy/src/clients/README.md)

 - ### **logger**